Koplo: History

 Several theories exist on the origin of dangdut koplo.
 This includes dangdut kotekan which was being played since 1993 in the Girilaya region of Surabaya.
 Dangdut kotekan was music played to wake up the community for sahur during the Islamic holy month of Ramadan.
 The drumming technique of dangdut kotekan was developed by drummers Mas Naryo and Mas Sugeng.
 Other stylistic origin traces to dangdut campursari (congdut) based in the Banyuwangi area, which is known for traditional rhythms and thickness of kempul drums.
 Koplo also blended in elements from other regional musical genres, including West Javanese pop sunda and East Javanese kendang kempul.

-The more direct origin of koplo can be traced back to Jarak in the outskirts of Surabaya.
-A well-known koplo drummer Cak Met confirms this by saying, "Dangdut koplo was born in Jarak, but if you talk about who created it for the first time, it will be confusing.
+The more direct origin of koplo can be traced back to Jarak on the outskirts of Surabaya.
+A well-known koplo drummer, Cak Met, confirms this by saying, "Dangdut koplo was born in Jarak, but if you talk about who created it for the first time, it will be confusing.
 There is a fear of people claiming each other."
-Dangdut koplo began to enjoy local popularity in the Pantura (an abbreviation of "Pantai Utara" which means "North Coast") area among the working class, such as fishermen as well as bus and truck drivers who cross the coast.
+Dangdut koplo began to enjoy local popularity in the Pantura (an abbreviation of "Pantai Utara" which means "North Coast") area among the working class, such as fishermen, as well as bus and truck drivers who cross the coast.
 This audience remains among the most loyal fanbase of koplo until today.

 Koplo began to enjoy nationwide popularity in 2003 after the debut of Inul Daratista.
-Hailed from Pasuruan, Inul began her career in the East Java region, and her recordings spread nationwide through pirated VCDs.
+Hailing from Pasuruan, Inul began her career in the East Java region, and her recordings spread nationwide through pirated VCDs.
 Inul made headlines with her suggestive goyang ngebor (drilling dance) featured in Goyang Inul (Inul's dance).
 The popularity of koplo was also fueled by the saturation of the dangdut scene, thus prompted listeners to explore fresh sounds.